-The house is in fact a combination of two houses that date to the Ottoman period (16-17th century).
+The house is a combination of two houses dating to the Ottoman period (16-17th century).

 The first house was built by the scholar ‘Abd al-Qadir al-Hadad in 947 AH/ 1545 AD.
-It was later owned by lady Amina bint Salem.
+Lady Amina bint Salem later owned it.
 The second house belonged to Hajj Muhammad ibn Salem ibn Jilmam al-Jazar in 1041 AH/ 1631 AD.
-Different families lived in it until it came under the ownership of a lady from Crete, and so the house became known as as Bayt al-Kritlyya.
+Different families lived in it until it came under the ownership of a lady from Crete, and so the house became known as Bayt al-Kritlyya.

 - Please do not touch any exhibits or showcases. - Food and drinks are not allowed within the galleries, except for small water bottles. - Smoking is prohibited throughout the museum. - Please refrain from disorderly, disruptive, and offensive language or actions. - Please be mindful of others, and be quiet when using your cell phone. - Audio players are not permitted throughout the museum. - For the safety of the exhibits, please do not use flashlights or laser pointers inside the museum.